MCP Client

 Client Connection Lifecycle

-You can use the returned MCPClient object for all other actions, for example, to discover tools and prompts or to get a specific prompt or call a tool.
+You can use the returned MCPClient object for all other actions, for example, to discover tools and prompts, to get a specific prompt, or call a tool.
 An MCP Client can be reused across multiple actions or throughout an entire chat conversation.
-It is recommended to clean up connections after use by calling the Close MCP Client action.
+It is recommended to close connections after use by calling the Close MCP Client action.

-For example, see the Example Implementations folder inside the module containing logic to connect to a server, use HTTP Headers for authentication, and discover tools and prompts.
+See the Example Implementations folder inside the module containing example logic to connect to a server, get credentials, and discover tools and prompts.

 Protocol Version